Lists of aircrew that flew aussie F-111s

 F-111C All Aircrew Master List

-Whilst the F-111C All Aircrew Master Listspreadsheet lists 445 aircrew, a closer examination shows two triplicates, John Emery and Chris Lake, and multiple duplicates:
+Whilst the F-111C ALL Aircrew Master List spreadsheet lists 445 aircrew, a closer examination shows two triplicates, John Emery and Chris Lake, and multiple duplicates:

-• Nine PLTs and 15 NAVs who did 6SQN OPCONs previously flew F-111s in the ‘early days’ during 1966-72
+• Nine PLTs and 15 NAVs did 6SQN OPCONs and previously flew F-111s in the ‘early days’ (1966-1972)

 • Eight PLTs and five NAVs did two 6SQN OPCONs

-Marty Huet and Shannon Kennedy
+Teddy Blair, Marty Huet and Shannon Kennedy

-Note: F-111C Aircrew who returned on later tours did full F-111C OPCONs until No 23 CSE, thereafter tailored F-111C Refresher Courses
+Note: F-111C Aircrew who returned on later tours did full F-111C OPCONs until No 23 CSE, thereafter tailored F-111C Refresher Courses at 6SQN

 Aircrew Snippets

-• F-111C Chiefs & Commanders (1,2 & 3-star ranks)
+• F-111C Chiefs (3-star & 2-star ranks)

 • Evans, Newham, Funnell, McCormack, Shepherd, Brown & Davies